 The relevance of a discretionary trust and how it comes into play in a divorce settlement will depend upon a range of factors including:

-- Whether there is a prenup or postnup agreement in place and its terms;
+- Whether there is a prenuptial agreement or postnuptial agreement in place and its terms.

-What orders can a Court make over a trust on divorce?
+What Financial Settlement Orders can a court make over a trust?

-The orders that the Court can make depends on whether the trust is a nuptial trust or not.
+The Financial Orders the Court can make depends on whether the trust is a nuptial trust or not.